microspectrometer/dev-kit-2020/README.md

     - *minimum viable*:
         - [x] just use one LED!
         - [x] provide plumbing for all four LEDs!
+### I2c
+- [-] I2c
+    - I am not writing this lib anymore
+    - the part it was for communication with is now obsolete!
 # Internal deadline
 ## Context
 - This was originally a writeup for Kulite.